kwame-mintah/jenkins-jcasc/README.md

 Manage Jenkins -> Configuration -> Reload existing configuration

 NOTE: Configuration for a Jenkins controller should be implemented either with CasC or with the UI, but not by both.

+### Installing Terraform and Terragrunt

+This project does not make use of the [Terraform plugin](https://plugins.jenkins.io/terraform/) provided in Jenkins.
+Currently the Terraform binary will need to be available in the container that Jenkins is being run in, steps below can be followed to download Terraform and Terragrunt:

+1. Find the release you would like to download from [Terraform releases](https://www.terraform.io/downloads)
+2. Enter the container that Jenkins is running on `docker exec -it jenkins /bin/sh`
+3. Download the release binary into the container with `curl --output terraform_1.1.7_linux_amd64.zip https://releases.hashicorp.com/terraform/1.1.7/terraform_1.1.7_linux_amd64.zip`
+4. Unzip the file downloaded with `unzip terraform_1.1.7_linux_amd64.zip`
+5. Move the unzipped directory to the bin with `mv terraform usr/local/bin/`
+6. Verify Terraform command is available with `terraform `

+The same steps are required for installed Terragrunt
+1. Find the release of terragrunt you would like to download from [Terragrunt releases](https://github.com/gruntwork-io/terragrunt/releases)
+2. Enter the container that Jenkins is running on `docker exec -it jenkins /bin/sh`
+3. Download the file with `curl -OL https://github.com/gruntwork-io/terragrunt/releases/download/v0.36.6/terragrunt_linux_amd64`
+4. Change the filename with `mv terragrunt_linux_amd64 terragrunt`
+5. Change the permissions on the file `chmod u+x terragrunt`
+6. Move the file to the bin with `mv terragrunt /usr/local/bin/terragrunt`
+7. Verify that Terragrunt command is available with `terragrunt`

 ### Pre-Commit hooks